asavoulides/BHSRobotics2022/readme.md

 ## ChangeLog

+**12/5/22**
+Developed Auton.
+Skills
+Strengthend Spinner Axil
+All motor temperatures are display'ed on brain.
+Helped upper school recover after their wonderful tournament (both morally and with genuine engineering)

 **12/4/22**
 Added Battery Temperature status to controller along with warnings utilizing Lists: append/remove Begun thinking of ways to utilize 2 distance sensors along with a color sensor in order to detect where net is.